ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ### DTLS Channel Setup Between C and RS {#rpk-dtls-channel}

-Before the client initiates the DTLS handshake with the resource server, C MUST send a `POST` request containing the new access token to the authz-info resource hosted by the resource server.
-After the client
-receives a confirmation that the RS has accepted the access token, it SHOULD proceed to establish a new DTLS channel with the resource server.
-To use the RawPublicKey mode, the client MUST specify the public key that AS defined in the `cnf` field of the access token response in the SubjectPublicKeyInfo structure in the DTLS handshake as specified in
+Before the client initiates the DTLS handshake with the resource server, C MUST send a `POST` request containing the obtained access token to the authz-info resource hosted by the resource server.
+After the client receives a confirmation that the RS has accepted the access token, it SHOULD proceed to establish a new DTLS channel with the resource server.
+The client MUST use its correct public key in the DTLS handshake.
+If the authorization server has specified a `cnf` field in the access token response, the client MUST use this key.
+Otherwise, the client MUST use the public key that it specified in the `req_cnf` of the access token request.
+The client MUST specify this public key in the SubjectPublicKeyInfo structure of the DTLS handshake as described in [RFC7250].
-{{RFC7250}}.

 To be consistent with {{RFC7252}} which allows for shortened MAC tags in constrained environments,